JasonBoy/wechat-jssdk/README.md

   });
   ```
   if everything is OK, wechat will save your settings :).

+  But usually wechat will provide you a `MP_verify_XHZon7GAGRdcAFxx.txt` like file to ask you to put that on your website root,
+  which will be accessed by wechat on `http://yourdomain.com/MP_verify_XHZon7GAGRdcAFxx.txt` to verify that you own the domain.

 2.You should also provide a api for your browser to get token for the current url

   ```javascript